Gloucester railway station: Description

 At 1977 ft 4 in, Gloucester has the second-longest platform in the UK — the longest is Colchester's platform at 2034 ft (620 m), albeit Gloucester has the longest unbroken platform, as Colchester's is two different physical platforms.
 The platform was lengthened as part of the 1977 rebuilding by British Rail and was intended to handle two InterCity 125 trains at the same time.
 These trains were put into service on the Western Region London Paddington to Cheltenham Spa services at this time and all services were handled by the same platform.

 The ticket office just inside the station entrance is open for most of the day, seven days a week.
 There is a Costa Coffee outlet on the main concourse of the station.

 Planned redevelopment

 In 2018, the government approved a £3.75 million redesign of the station with the backing of GFirst and Gloucester City Council but the funds were unavailable until April 2020.
 In February 2019, the council began a £425,000 redesign of the station.
 The project includes a new underpass and access, redesigned forecourt and cladding.

 Services

-The station is served by several operators.
+The station is served by several train operating companies: